anami-codes/anami-codes/README.md

 ### 🐤 Hello!
-I'm Anami, a 20-something game developer from Perú currently working on starting as an indie dev, and I'm ocasionaly alive.
+I'm Anami, an almost-30 game developer from Perú currently working on kickstarting a small indie studio with some friends, and I'm ocasionaly alive.

 I graduated from Game Design, work as a game programmer, enjoy writing, and am co-founder of FemDevs Perú, a peruvian asociation of female game developers.
 I love dating sims, farming sims, horror stories, manga and, most importantly, Terry Pratchett.

 Work mostly on Unity and Godot, though I like to learn about different tools and engines.

-Fluent in Spanish, less fluent in English.
+I speak Spanish, and I can speak English, C#, JS and HTML.

 > “Fear is a strange soil.
 Mainly it grows obedience like corn, which grows in rows and makes weeding easy.
 But sometimes it grows the potatoes of defiance, which flourish underground.”
 >